dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ## Container ports

-When you add a container resource, .NET Aspire will automatically assign a random port to the container.
+When you add a container resource, .NET Aspire automatically assigns a random port to the container.
 To specify a container port, configure the container resource with the desired port:

 :::code source="snippets/networking/Networking.AppHost/Program.ContainerPort.cs" id="containerport":::